djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image33.png)

 Click OK.
-This will open the folder with all files you are going to need during this lab.
+This will open the folder with all the files you are going to need during this lab.

 ## Environments